leoasis/activerecord-futures/README.md

 Define future queries in ActiveRecord that will get executed in a single round trip to the database.

+This gem allows to easily optimize an application using activerecord.
+All independent queries can be marked as futures, so that when you execute any of them at a later time, all the other ones will be executed as well, but the query of all of them will be executed in a single round trip to the database.
+That way, when you access the other results, they'll already be there, not needing to go to the database again.

+The idea is heavily inspired from [NHibernate's future queries](http://ayende.com/blog/3979/nhibernate-futures)

 ## Installation

 Add this line to your application's Gemfile: